 Dubai remains one of the favourite destinations for Nigerian travellers.
 With fairly easy visa processes and relatively close proximity to Nigeria’s largest cities, it’s no wonder why this is so.
 Over time, I have received questions from travellers looking to visit the United Arab Emirates city, so I have decided to compile these questions within a single post.

-So, if you are looking to visit Dubai for the first time, here’s everything you need to know.Thinking about traveling to Dubai?
+So, if you are looking to visit Dubai for the first time, here’s everything you need to know.Thinking about travelling to Dubai?
 Here's everything you need to know!
 Click To Tweet

 How can I travel from Lagos to Dubai?

 Currently, Emirates operates two daily direct flights from Lagos to Dubai.
 This is typically the fastest route to the city.
 Other airlines like Etihad, Kenya Airways and Ethiopian Airline also operate flights to the Dubai, with technical stops at their various hubs.

 What is the cheapest time to fly to Dubai?

 The summer months (July and August) and the month of Ramadan are usually the cheapest to visit.
 However, you may want to keep the weather condition in mind.
 During those months, temperatures may rise up to 40°C, and the city can get terribly hot and humid.

 The months from November to February are especially pleasant weather-wise but it may be slightly more expensive to visit then.
 A good sweet spot will be to visit in November (before the Christmas rush) and in late February after the Dubai shopping festival.

 How many hours does it take from Lagos, Nigeria to Dubai, UAE?